axin233/ECE_2220_auto_grader/README.md

 ## Prerequisite
 1. A MOSS account.
 (Here is a great [MOSS tutorial](https://www.youtube.com/watch?v=VT_7Rps0Wdk)!)
 2. A CSV file with students' full names.
 (Please refer to *student_names.csv* in this repository)
 3. A virtual environment for running the auto grader program.
-(I recommend creating a [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/) virtual environment and then activate it in VScode.
+(I recommend creating a [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/) virtual environment and then activate it in VSCode.
 A tutorial is available [here](https://stackoverflow.com/questions/43351596/activating-anaconda-environment-in-vscode))